Home

 This means that the total duration of implementation of our example will be minimum 16.4 days, and maximum 31.2 days, with 95% probability.
 It seems to be still a little rough.
 If you live with a probability of 68 % then you would have an interval from 19.2 days to 26.6 days (i.e. with a probability of 68%, the duration of implementation will be between 19.2 and 26.6 days).

-In sub-section Free Project Management Tools, we offer a template for critical path analysis that follows the description above, and contains the same example.
+In section Free Downloads, we offer a template for critical path analysis that follows the description above, and contains the same example.
 Download it and play with it to get used to that concept.

 Return to Project Planning